mamoutou92/lab/README.md

 ---

 ### Visualization (K3S Deployments + Custom Grafana Dashboards)
-For visualization I rely on Grafana and Kubernetes Dashboards which are both deployed as Kubernetes deployments.
+For visualization I rely on Grafana and Kubernetes Dashboard which are both deployed as Kubernetes deployments.
+The Grafana config is stored in a ConfigMap and include prometheus and Loki as data sources.
+I've created 4 main dashboards in Grafana:
+#### 1. NimP2P Experiments Metrics Dashboard

+#### 2. NimP2P Experiments Log Dashboard

+#### 3. Physical Cluster Metrics Dashboard

+#### 4. Kubernetes cluster monitoring Dashboard